ephel-lang/ephel/README.md

  P1------------------------------------------+
 ```

-### Ambient Scope and action reduction
+### Ambient Scope and capability reduction

-Each action requires a specific scope:
+Each capability requires a specific scope:

 - in m: instructs the surrounding ambient to enter some sibling ambient m
 - out m: instructs the surrounding ambient to exit its parent ambient m